nodebots/johnny-five.io/src/news/particle-io-now-supports-i2c.md

+---
+author: Brian Genisio
+date: '2015-09-08 10:00:00'
+status: draft
+title: 'Particle-IO Now Supports I2C'
+category:
+  - Release
+  - Announcement
+---

 # Particle-IO Now Supports I2C

 With an updated [VoodooSpark](https://github.com/voodootikigod/voodoospark/blob/master/firmware/voodoospark.cpp) and the latest [Particle-IO](https://github.com/rwaldron/particle-io) adapter, [Particle Photons and Cores](https://www.particle.io/) can now interface with I2C devices via Johnny-Five.

-This means that any exiting I2C device can be hooked up to your particle device and used just like any other I2C device.
+This means that any existing I2C device can be hooked up to your Particle device and used just like any other I2C device.
 Here is an example of using the Particle Photon with an [MPU6050 Accelerometer](http://johnny-five.io/examples/accelerometer-mpu6050/).

 ![Photon + MPU6050](http://i.imgur.com/9qTCuLr.png)